Kiroley/Install-ExchangeSU/README.md

 # More information

 You can set this script up to run as a scheduled task on the target server, permissions required are local administrator and whatever NTFS/File Share permissions to access the **UpdateFilePath**.

+        Please note that if setting this up as a scheduled task you may need to call it a second time after a certain time as some ExchangeSU's trigger a restart.

 This way you can specify different **-configfile** XML files for servers in different sites that may access different shares.